-Capital assets, which include property, plant, equipment, and infrastructure assets (e.g. athletic fields and outside structures), are reported in the governmental activities column in the government-wide financial statements.
+Capital assets, which include property, plant, equipment, and infrastructure assets (e.g. athletic fields and outside structures), right-to-use assets, and right-to-use subscription assets are reported in the governmental activities column in the government-wide financial statements.
 Capital assets, are typically defined by the School as assets with an initial, individual cost of more than \$750 and an estimated useful life in excess of two years.